plawlost/mcp-pr-reviewer/README.md

 ## 📚 FAQ

 **Q: What is Model Context Protocol (MCP)?**
-A: MCP is an open protocol that enables AI systems to securely access data sources and tools.
-We use it to integrate with GitHub securely.
+A: An open standard allowing AI models to securely interact with tools and data sources.
+See [modelcontext.dev](https://modelcontext.dev).

-**Q: Does it support private repositories?**
+**Q: Does it work with private repositories?**
-A: Yes, when the proper GitHub token with appropriate permissions is provided.
+A: Yes, ensure your `GITHUB_TOKEN` has the necessary permissions (e.g., `repo` scope).

-**Q: Can I use a different LLM provider?**
+**Q: Can I use models other than OpenRouter?**
-A: Yes, by modifying the `baseURL` in the LLM provider script to point to your provider.

-**Q: What LLM models work best?**
-A: Models with strong code understanding like Claude 3 Opus or Optimus Alpha work well for PR reviews.
+A: Currently, it's hardcoded for OpenRouter.
+Modifying `lib/mcp-llm-provider.js` would be required to support other providers.

-**Q: How does this differ from other code review tools?**
+**Q: How is this different from GitHub Copilot's PR Summary?**
-A: MCP PR Reviewer provides deeper analysis beyond syntax checking, focusing on logic, architecture, and potential issues.
+A: This tool provides a more opinionated review, including an Approve/Reject decision and specific feedback points based on a configurable prompt, rather than just a summary.